meilisearch/documentation/reference/api/settings.md

 # All settings

-Index settings are represented as a [JSON object](https://www.w3schools.com/js/js_json_objects.asp) containing a field for each possible customization option.
+Index settings are represented as a [JSON object literal](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON), containing a field for each possible customization option.

 It is possible to modify all the settings at once using the [`update settings` endpoint](#update-settings), or individually using the dedicated routes.